-Component 1: Beliefs, teachings and practices of two religions (Exam 1 – 1 hr and 45 minutes)
+Component 1: Beliefs, teachings and practices of two religions:

-This unit teaches students an understanding of specific aspects and qualities of religious belief so that students can really understand the beliefs, practices and motivations of Christianity and Islam.
+This unit will develop students understanding of specific religious belief.
 It is assessed through one 1.45hr exam paper at the end of Year 11.
 In this unit students will study:

-- Christianity; Key Christian beliefs, The importance of Jesus Christ and his role in Salvation, Christian worship and important festivals, the role of the Church in the local and worldwide community.
+Key beliefs, Jesus Christ and Salvation, worship and festivals, the role of the church in local and worldwide community.

 Component 2: Thematic studies

-This unit applies religious knowledge and will consider the religious, philosophical and ethical studies from both religious and non-religious viewpoints.
+This unit will consider religious, philosophical and ethical studies from both religious and non-religious viewpoints.
 It is assessed through a 1.45hr exam at the end of Year 11 and will be worth 50% of the total GCSE marks.
-This unit contains 4 themes, which are:
+It contains 4 themes:

-- Theme B: Religion and life: the ethics of abortion and euthanasia, the use of animal experimentation, the origins and value of the universe, the origins and value of human life
+Abortion, euthanasia, animal experimentation, the origins and value of the universe, the origins and value of human life

-- Theme D: Religion, peace and conflict: The use of violence to solve conflict, weapons of mass destruction, differing views on pacifism, the causes of violence, the nature of terrorism and just war
+Violence, weapons of mass destruction, pacifism, the causes of violence, terrorism and war